niceume/learn_sas/HowToUseGit.md

 1. Working place (=workplace or working tree)
     + "git checkout" switches to the specified branch.
-2. Index (List to Stage or unstage Files.
-List to detect changes in these files)
+2. Index (List to detect changes in these files.
+Holds associations between workplace file and objects in repository.)
     + "git add" updates this part.
-3. Local Repository
+3. Local Repository (Repository holds objects and tags.)
     + "git commit" updates this part from staged files.
     + "git merge" combines the specified branch with the active branch.
 4. Locally managed remote repository